hosseinnyu/miniids/README.md

 * Analyzer: Analyzers do statistical analysis on the packets.
 An analyzer plugs to a consumer and is able to read the buffers.
 The analysis can be a simple word-count to more complicated anlaysis.

-* Dashboard: each analysis function over a target data of interest installs itself into a dashboard of "meters" and can be accessed by ids layer.
-I call each items in the dashboard a meter (similar to meters in real word).

-* IDS: is the layer where the rules are checked against the meters and alerts or notifications are generated.
-For example, if count of the recently visited websites in above a given threshold, then this can create an alert.
+* Dashboard: Analyzers install themselves into a dashboard and announce themselves as a "meter" each.
+The meters are usually accessed by IDS layer.
+These meters are basically the data points that IDS observes from the network behaviors.

+* IDS: IDS layer includes the logic and rules of creating alerts based on the observed network behaviors.
+At the moment, rules are hard-coded into this module.
+Ideally, there will be a rule definition language that describes when to generate an alert.
+IDS pulls the data points from the dashboard, that in turned is bound to the analyzers.
+The IDS layer notfies a subscriber when an alert or notifcation is created.

-* Monitor: is basically the boot engine where the configuration of a running IDS is defined, objects are created, and layers are created and plugged on top of each other.
+* Monitor: Is the initialization and run engine where the layers are created and configured, and layers are plugged on top of each other.

-* Terminaloutput: is a class that helps to have a decent output system with several sections (in this case on for alerts and one for notification), that makes the monitoring of the system very easy.
+* Terminaloutput: Is bascially the UI class that shows notifications and alerts.
+It constantly refreshes the screens and shows different sections accordingly.

+## How to run?
-In order to run this on your machine, you need to modify the file sensor, line 29, and put the name of the interface you wan to sniff.
-Then, run: sudo python monitor.py
+To run the IDS on your machine, you need to first modify the sensor.py file and put the name of the interface on your machine to sniff.
+Then, run:

+sudo python monitor.py